gwmarrah/colony-measurer/README.md

 Large pixel intensity numbers have lighter intensities and small pixel intensity numbers have darker intensities.
 Change numbers as needed.

-firstMask: A number that specifies the pixel intesity that will be masked.
+firstMask: A number that specifies the pixel intensity that will be masked.
 Every pixel with an intensity above this number will be removed (light pixels).
 *Filter makes the image uniform

-secondMaskLow: A number that specifies the pixel intesity that will be masked.
+secondMaskLow: A number that specifies the pixel intensity that will be masked.
 Every pixel with an intensity below this number will be removed (dark pixels).

-secondMaskHigh: A number that specifies the pixel intesity that will be masked.
+secondMaskHigh: A number that specifies the pixel intensity that will be masked.
 Every pixel with an intensity above this number will be removed (light pixels).
     Should be more stringent(lower number) than the first mask.

 smallSize: A number that specifies the size of small objects that will be removed.
 Every object with less pixels than this number will be removed.